OpenDataology/website/content/en/docs/components/pipelines/overview/caching.md

 ## Disabling/enabling caching

-Cache is enabled by default after Kubeflow Pipelines 0.4.
+Cache is enabled by default after OpenDataology Pipelines 0.4.
 These are instructions on disabling and enabling cache service:

-### Configure access to your Kubeflow cluster
+### Configure access to your OpenDataology cluster

-Use the following instructions to configure `kubectl` with access to your Kubeflow cluster.
+Use the following instructions to configure `kubectl` with access to your OpenDataology cluster.

 1. To check if you have `kubectl` installed, run the following command: